Skip to main content

 Did you add fencing around the perimeter?
 Not every dog is a gentle friend to man and not every child feels comfortable around dogs—especially strays.
 If a stray wanders through the playground area, that's usually a good time to load up the car and head for home, but when you add fencing you can avoid this situation entirely.

-And children who are actively engaged in play aren't always likely to look both ways before rushing to retrieve an errant toy.
+And by the way, keeping dogs out is only half the battle; keeping children in can also have its advantages.
+For instance, children playing catch on the playground may seem like innocent fun but if a ball is missed, it can roll into a street.
+Children who are actively engaged in play aren't always likely to look both ways before rushing to retrieve an errant toy.
 Adding a perimeter fence can also help to avoid this situation.
 And while you're at it, it might not be a bad idea to plan for parking bollards between the parking lot and the play area either.

 Another danger to children can be intense sun exposure.
 The Skin Cancer Foundation tells us that one blistering sunburn in childhood may double a person's chances of developing melanoma later in life.
 While it would be great if trees could shade every playground, confined urban areas don't always have room for trees.
 This is why fabric structures provide such an excellent alternative, protecting young skin from direct ultra-violet rays while shading equipment enough so that it doesn't become too hot to the touch.
-The other great benefit of fabric structures is that they add color, texture and numerous possibilities for the designer's imagination.
+The other great benefit of fabric structures is that they add color, texture, and numerous possibilities for the designer's imagination.

 At times during the design process, the designer thinks that it might be nice to include a few items that the client didn't have on his list of needs: fencing and fabric structures or even benches for that matter.
 But some clients might consider such items too extravagant on their limited budgets, unless, that is, the designer can take a different approach and promote such items as added safety features.
 Once a client understands that a certain feature can not only add to the aesthetics but also to the safety of the play experience, he or she will be more likely to make the investment.